Azure/open-service-broker-azure/docs/quickstart-minikube.md

 # Next Steps
 Minikube may seem like an odd choice for an Azure quickstart, but it demonstrates that Open Service Broker for Azure isn't limited to clusters running on Azure!
-Our local Kubernetes cluster communicated via OSBA with Azure, provisioned a cloud database, and bound our local WordPress installation to that new database.
+Our local Kubernetes cluster communicated with Azure via OSBA, provisioned an Azure MySQL database, and bound our local WordPress installation to that new database.

 With OSBA _any_ cluster can rely on Azure to provide all those pesky "as a service" goodies that make life easier.

-Now that you have a cluster with OSBA, adding more services is quick.
-Try out another service to see for yourself:
+Now that you have a cluster with OSBA, adding more applications is quick.
+Try out another to see for yourself:

 * [Concourse CI](https://github.com/Azure/helm-charts/blob/master/concourse)
 * [pbpBB](https://github.com/Azure/helm-charts/blob/master/phpbb)